 People frequently say, “variety is the spice of life” but there is more than spice to consider when cooking.
 Choosing the right stainless steel cookware for you is critical.
 Even when you have decided to go for the name brand and gold standard, All-Clad cookware, there are still others things to consider.
 All-Clad has been making fully-clad stainless steel cookware for more than 20 years.
-Now All-Clad has introduced a new line: All-Clad d5 stainless steel cookware.
-What’s the difference between these two All-Clad stainless steel cookware lines?
+As the manufacturer continues to expand it’s cookware lines a frequently asked question is what’s the difference between All-Clad d3 vs. d5?

-The new All-Clad d5 brushed stainless steel cookware line has 5 layers of metal and it’s heavier than the original All-Clad Tri-Ply stainless steel cookware.
-It has 18/10 stainless steel for a cooking surface, which is the same as Tri-Ply stainless.
-It also has an aluminum layer followed by another stainless steel layer.
+The All-Clad D5 brushed stainless steel cookware line has 5 layers of metal and is more substantial than the original All-Clad D3 Tri-Ply stainless steel cookware.
+It has the same 18/10 stainless steel for a cooking surface and an aluminum layer followed by another stainless steel layer.
 The fourth layer is aluminum to further promote even heating.
-The fifth and exterior layer is magnetic 18/0 stainless steel allowing it to be used on induction cook tops, same as original All-Clad Tri-Ply stainless steel.
-All-Clad d5 has 2 aluminum layers and 3 stainless steel layers.
+The fifth and exterior layer is magnetic 18/0 stainless steel allowing it to be used on induction cooktops, same as original All-Clad Tri-Ply stainless steel.
+In all, All-Clad d5 has 2 aluminum layers and 3 stainless steel layers.
 It features a more ergonomic handle and flared brims, similar to what you find in the All-Clad Copper Core line.
 It also features a larger second handle to make it easier to pick up and use pot holders/oven mitts.

-D5 cookware has a few improvements but the original Tri-Ply cookware from All-Clad is still extraordinary cookware.
-For my money, my pick is original stainless.
-The extra metal in the D5 adds to its cost, and for me, this isn’t enough to make the higher price worth it.
+All-Clad d5 cookware has a few improvements, but the original d3 Tri-Ply cookware is still extraordinary cookware.
+If you’re looking to save money, choose the d3 stainless.
+The extra metal in the d5 adds to its cost, but you do get slightly better performing cookware.
 You get to decide which line best meets your needs.
-Either line is sure to please, as All-Clad is still the undisputed champion of cookware!
+Either style of cookware is sure to please, as All-Clad is still the undisputed champion of cookware!